roberteijk/ShadowKickboxing/README.md

 #### Fight

 * By design, defensive moves are not part of the implementation.
 User will be called to defend against offensive moves instead (block/evade).
-* Currently, it is assume the user uses an orthodox stance.
+* Currently, it is assumed the user uses an orthodox stance.
+However, the calls themselves are stance agnostic but there is a slight difference in timing between left and right.

 ## Temporary notes